-Our mission is to create opportunities for young people and older people to learn from one another, fostering mutual inspiration, growth, and a stronger sense of community.
+Our mission was to create opportunities for young people and older people to learn from one another, fostering mutual inspiration, growth, and a stronger sense of community.

-Our intergenerational programmes create a space for young people and older people to connect over educational activities that are fun, accessible and fit for all the ages.
+Our intergenerational programmes created a space for young people and older people to connect over educational activities that are fun, accessible and fit for all the ages.

-We run three main programmes: Connect, Social Action and Empower.
+We ran three main programmes: Connect, Social Action and Empower.

 connect